Ever since childhood, I have been an avid PC gamer. So, it is no wonder I write topics about PC gaming and building PCs for gaming.

 With AMD dominating the budget PC gaming market, Intel responded it with their release of the Intel Core i3-9100F.
 The Intel Core i3-9100F is one of their latest processors built for the budget PC gamers.
 It has been released since the 2nd quarter of 2019.
-But has it really put a stop on AMD’s strong position in the budget PC gaming market?
+But has it really put a stop to AMD’s strong position in the budget PC gaming market?

 Well, in this article, we will be reviewing the Core i3-9100F to get a better perspective of how it performs in the budget PC gaming scene.
 We will also be suggesting a budget PC gaming build based on the Intel Core i3 9100F.
 And benchmark it on some of the most popular game titles of today.
-Stay tune with me and let’s see if the Intel Core i3-9100F is worthy to be called a budget gaming processor.
+Stay tuned with me and let’s see if the Intel Core i3-9100F is worthy to be called a budget gaming processor.

 Intel Core i3-9100F Budget Gaming Build Parts List